A season-by-season guide to Japan

 This colorful backdrop and the clement, crisp weather make for great conditions to explore more of Japan’s natural environment.
 Hiking is popular this time of year.
 Some hikes are off limits this time of year, such as Mt.
 Fuji, which will already be getting too icy and dangerous to ascend, but many of Japan’s mountains, forests and marshes will be at their most beautiful and the weather at its most temperate to explore them.
 Ancient spiritual trails, such as Dewa Sanzan, the Kumano Kodo and Shikoku 88 Temples Pilgrimage are all at their best in autumn.

-If you really want to embrace the outdoors this season, there are plenty of camping and glamping options in Japan, from the very basic to the very chic and all-inclusive.
+If you really want to embrace the outdoors this season, there are camping and glamping options all over Japan, from the very basic to the very chic and all-inclusive.

 Photo credit: Susann Schuster, Unsplash